Jetraw/Jetraw/README.md

 1. Download the Windows installer (MSI file) for the [latest (pre-)release](https://github.com/Jetraw/Jetraw/releases).
 2. Run JetrawUI, either from the installer or from the start menu.

+**Note:** *please verify that the bin64 jetraw installation folder is included in the Environment System Variables (e.g. C:\Program Files\Jetraw\bin64).
+If not the UI app will not be able to find the necessary libraries to run.*

 ### macOS installation
 1. Download macOS disk image (DMG file) for the [latest (pre-)release](https://github.com/Jetraw/Jetraw/releases).
 2. Open the disk image in Finder and drag `JetrawUI.app` onto the `Applications` folder.
 Launch JetrawUI from the Applications folder.